yousifheikal/Seven-Block/README.md

 <p align="center"><img src="https://github.com/yousifheikal/Seven-Block/assets/96316936/85e6cde3-541f-462d-b172-c2ac501086c9" alt="project-image" width="400"></p>

 <h2>Introduction:</h2>
-<p id="description">The Seven-Block project built with Laravel & Mysql, site used to display general and customer
+<p id="description">The Seven-Block project built with Laravel & Mysql (Backend), HTML CSS JS (Frontend), site used to display general and customer
 designs and to see the customer's latest updates projects by using livewire.
 The site also includes two languages, Arabic and English, multi vendor.
 It has many features, for example,